huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_certificate.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the WAF certificate.
 If omitted, the provider-level region will be used.
-Changing this setting will push a new certificate.
+Changing this parameter will create a new resource.

 * `name` - (Required, String) Specifies the certificate name.
 The maximum length is `256` characters.
 Only digits, letters, underscores(_), and hyphens(-) are allowed.